SorenBlattBendtsen/sorenblattbendtsen.github.io/_posts/2023-04-25-final-assignment.md

        src="/viz/cph_income_time_map.html"
        width="1000"
        height="750"
-       caption="Note: only possible to apply one filter at the time"
+       title="Note: only possible to apply one filter at the time"
        >

 <embed